-This is a "hybrid" course comprised of online learning (lectures, readings, and videos) as well as twice-weekly classroom sessions.
-As reflected in our schedule, you will be expected to keep up with a considerable amount of content outside of class which will require discipline on your end.
+This "hybrid" course is comprised of online learning (lectures, readings, and videos) as well as twiceweekly classroom sessions.
+As reflected in our schedule, you will be expected to keep up with a considerable amount of content outside of class which provides flexibility for you to learn at your pace but will also require some discipline on your part.
 All your exams, quizzes, and other assignments will be completed online, and all the teaching materials are provided online in Canvas.
+You will typically have large blocks of time to submit your materials online.
 The classroom sessions will supplement your learning, as I will provide further explanations of material, and also challenge you in intelligently discussing complex concepts with your peers in-person.